microsoft/xbox-live-developer-tools/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### XblConfig.exe
 XblConfig.exe is used to manage Xbox Live configuration data for games developed in Windows Dev Center.
-XblDevAccounnt.exe signin is required to be called at least once before first use.
+XblDevAccount.exe signin is required to be called at least once before first use.

 #### Usage:
 ***get-documents:*** Get all Xbox Live configuration documents for a given title.